DamieBrooks0803/tigergraph-hackathon/README.md

   - Jupyter notebook
   - Reddit

-# Query Instructions
+## Query Instructions

+These are the queries can you run yourself through the RedditConnection juypyter notebook.
+Some are embedded within the notebook, but for those that aren't, I listed out the queries and what they do.

-AuthorMostPosts
+#### AuthorMostPosts

 Retrieve a list of the authors ordered by the most posts they have listed.
 Runs against the entire data set including all subreddits.
+Returns 10.

-MostEngagingSubreddits
+#### MostEngagingSubreddits
 Retrieve a list of subreddits ordered by the most comments across all of their posts.
 Runs against the entire data set including all subreddits.
+Returns 20.

+#### SimilarSubreddits

+Retrieve a list of subreddit names that are most similar in name to a given subreddit name.

+#### SubredditMostPosts

+Retrieve a list of subreddit names ordered by the most posts in that subreddit.
+Runs against the entire data set of subreddits.
+Returns 10.

+### Use these queries to find listing IDs to use in the recommendation queries below.

+_A listing id is created by removing the spaces from the headline/title of each listing then adding an underscore and then the subreddit the listing was posted in.
+This is because many listings are posted in more than one subreddit._

+#### TopListingIDsInSubAntiwork
+Returns the top 10 posts in the Antiwork subreddit, ordered by the number of comments.

+#### TopListingIDsInSubCryptocurency
+Returns the top 10 posts in the Cryptocurrency subreddit, ordered by the number of comments.

+#### TopListingIDsInSubWar
+Returns the top 10 posts in the War subreddit, ordered by the number of comments.

+#### TopListingIDs
+Returns the top 10 posts in the entire data set including all subreddits, ordered by the number of comments.

-Our project UI queries:
+### Our project UI queries:
-Q1controversial
+#### Q1controversial

 Given a post by listing id, retrieve a list of posts in that post's subreddit that are considered controversial (or polarizing, meaning they have a large number of up and down votes.)

-Q2new
+#### Q2new

 Given a post by listing id, retrieve a list of posts in that subreddit that are new and maybe don't have as much engagement yet, such as comments or votes.

-Q3sentiment
+#### Q3sentiment

 Given a post by listing id, retrieve a list of posts in that post's subreddit that has a varied sentiment from the given post.